Nationally Significant Infrastructure Projects and A303 Stonehenge Development Consent Order (DCO)

 It is a radical departure from the Town and Country planning system.
 It curtails the rights of the public to take part and be heard, and compresses the decision-making process into a set timescale laid down in the act and regulations.

-How does the process differ?
+How does the NSIP process differ from an ordinary planning application?

 |Town and Country Planning||Major Infrastructure Planning|